 Do we have to employ a minister if we want some elements of religion or spirituality in the funeral ceremony?

-If your loved one was not a church-goer or a practicing muslim or a lapsed visitor to the synagogue but they were brought up in their family’s religion as a child - what are their options when it comes to their cremation or funeral?
+If your loved one was not a church-goer or a practicing muslim or a lapsed visitor to the synagogue but they were brought up in religious family and had some beliefs - what are their options when it comes to their cremation or funeral.

 How can we give them the send off they would want or deserve?
 We don’t want the vicar or rabbi to officiate at the funeral - it would be wrong as they were not actively religious - but we should have a nod to their religious upbringing!
 How can this be handled sensitively?

 Can I include elements of religion in my ceremony?

 Well there are of course options!

 When you are planning a loved one’s funeral, you have choices - so many choices!
 But in my view (and I may be biased!) - the most important choice will be who will say the final words and what is said - will the words be right, will it sum up that person we are saying goodbye to, will it be special, will it be appropriate, will it be memorable for all the right reasons?⠀

 As your Celebrant, I will be in contact with you more than once before the funeral and wherever possible I will meet you.
 I will find out all about that special person and the life they have led.
 I will get to understand your family dynamics, your family humour, their history, the importance of religion in their life and what made them tick.
 Then I will script a very personal service which is all about them - we will tweak it - you get that input, until it truly reflects and celebrates their life.⠀